 It is important that all STEM students be able to communicate their experiences to others.

 Using and exploring creativity is essential.
-For related coursework, try: Introduction to Drawing, Anatomy & Physiology, Engineering and Technology in Science, Public Speaking & Presentation Styles, Speech Team, Moral Philosophy, Music, Starlight Productions- Set Design.
+For related coursework, try: Introduction to Drawing, Studio Art, AP Studio Art, Anatomy & Physiology, Engineering Technology in Science, Public Speaking & Presentational Styles, Speech Team, Moral Philosophy, Music, Starlight Productions- Set Design.